NCI-NAACCR-Zone-Design/Louisiana/README.md

 You need to set up a Github repository where this will be hosted.
 The repository may be private.
 It must have Github Pages enabled and set to serve from the `docs/` directory (not the `gh-pages` branch).

-You need a shapefile of the cancer zones.
+You need a shapefile of the CTA Zones.
 See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

 You need your demographics dataset, giving statistics for each zone.
 See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

+For those demographics data, you may find it helpful to have a list of all what demographic fields exist and how you would like them labelled.

-You need a spreadsheet of cancer statistics, giving statistics for each zone.
+You need a spreadsheet of cancer incidence statistics, giving statistics for each zone.
 See the *Integrating Your Own Data* section of this document which describes data details and a provided example file.

+For those cancer incidence statistics, you may find it helpful to have a list of all domain values for the Sex, Years

+You need a shapefile of county boundaries for your state.
+A good source is ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/

+You need a shapefile of city/CDP boundaries for your state.
+A good source is You need a shapefile ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/

 ### Getting Started